-Thanks to Rajah Lehal at Cobalt Lawyers (http://cobaltcounsel.com/) and ClauseHound (https://clausehound.com/).
-The information provided may not be relevant to your jurisdiction, and this video is not a substitute for obtaining legal counsel, nor does it create a lawyer-client relationship with you, the viewer.
+Thanks to Cobalt Lawyers (http://cobaltcounsel.com/) and ClauseHound (https://clausehound.com/).
+The information provided may not be relevant to your jurisdiction, this information is not a substitute for obtaining legal counsel, nor does it create a lawyer-client relationship with you, the reader.

 Small business owners need to know how to protect themselves.
 A contract is not designed for when the two parties agree, but for any potential time when they don’t agree.
 That is the key!